 If you’re running a website, it’s important to track how users interact with your content.
 Google is a free tool that lets you analyze your organic channel.
 Organic traffic is the traffic that comes to your website from search engines.

-This can be from people typing in your URL into the search bar, or from clicking on a link to your website from another website.
+This can come from people typing your URL into the search bar or clicking a link to your website from another site.

-By tracking things like page views, session duration, and bounce rate, you can get a good idea of how users are engaging with your site.
+By tracking metrics such as page views, session duration, and bounce rate, you can get a good idea of how users engage with your site.

 Getting Started

-To start, go to the Acquisition tab in Google Analytics and then click on Channels.
-There you’ll see an overview of organic traffic and the average number of pages visited, the average time on site, and the bounce rate.
+To start, go to the Acquisition tab in Google Analytics, then click Channels.
+There you’ll see an overview of organic traffic, including the average number of pages visited, average time on site, and bounce rate.

 You can also use other tabs in Google Analytics, like the Engagement tab, which can show you what pages are being visited, and the Demographics tab, which can show you who is visiting your site.